Algi21/Unsupervised-Learning/README.md

 - Modeling + Evaluasi (Unsupervised)
 - Interpretasi model + Rekomendasi Bisnis

-Goal : Clustering customers based on dataset and describe their characteristics Business Impact : Recomendation the best way and strategic approach for each customer clusters
+Goal : Clustering customers based on dataset and describe their characteristics <br>
+Business Impact : Recomendation the best way and strategic approach for each customer clusters

 # Data Preprocessing